(Nashville, Tennessee, February 19, 1890 – Nashville, August 12, 1959)1

 Assuming Parrish’s training at No. 37 Squadron was like Leach’s, he would have flown a number of hours in B.E.2e’s piloted by men from No. 37 and then been ready to fly the same type of plane solo.
 I find no official record of Parrish’s further training, but clues are provided by two newspaper articles from mid-April 1918, both apparently based on information contained in a letter Parrish wrote to his parents.
 One states that “Two others who were with [Parrish] during the first stages of his training at Champlain [sic], Ill., are still with him and they have been together throughout their English training.”11 This would suggest that Parrish, like Leach, was transferred at the end of January 1918 from No. 37 Squadron to No. 5 Training Depot Station near Stamford, where he could have continued training on B.E.2e’s before moving on to B.E.12s and then R.E.8s.

-R.F.C. graduation typically meant that the pilot received some leave, and it may be that Parrish spent some of that leave in London.
-In any case, at some point in London in the early spring he evidently encountered his cousin by marriage, Clarence Couch Elebash.
+Sometime in April 1918 Parrish, perhaps taking R.A.F. graduation leave, appears to have spent time in London where he encountered his cousin by marriage, Clarence Couch Elebash.
 Elebash, a graduate of Virginia Military Institute who had gone on to receive a medical degree from Tulane University, had sailed for Europe shortly after Parrish and was apparently involved in treating men during the German March Offensive.15 He was afterwards admitted to the Prince of Wales Hospital in London.
-Rumors reached Alabama that he had been wounded; Parrish was able to reassure relatives that “Dr. Elebash is recuperating from a breakdown, brought on by two weeks’ unceasing strain and work during a recent offensive, and that he is able to do the sights of London and is improving satisfactorily.”16
+Information reached Alabama that he had been wounded; Parrish was able to reassure relatives that “Dr. Elebash is recuperating from a breakdown, brought on by two weeks’ unceasing strain and work during a recent offensive, and that he is able to do the sights of London and is improving satisfactorily.”16

 I find no record of Parrish’s postings and service during May and June, but for at least part of the time he was presumably doing advanced training on DH.4s.
 Then, in early July 1918, his name appears in a long list of men ordered to “proceed from London, England, to Issoudun, France, reporting upon arrival thereat to the Commanding Officer for duty in connection with aviation.”17 Issoudun, in the Loire region of central France, was the location of the American 3rd Aviation Instruction Center; a number of the men sent there at the same time as Parrish were soon ordered on to the 2nd Aviation Instruction Center at Tours, but Parrish was not among them, and I have not found information about his activities until he was assigned to the U.S. 8th Aero Squadron in September 1918.